queens-knights/main-control-deprecated/README.md

 # QRM Wiki
 This reporitory contain English documentation of Queen's Robomaster ES documentations.

+# Announcements

+Not really for now.
+Keep scrolling

+# Introduction

 Please note that some of the tools and code has their own copyright and please respect those when using them.